ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2022_Autumn/en.md

 3. Both captains will alternate picking a beatmap from the mappool.
 4. Each captain must use `!roll` once in `#multiplayer`.
    - The winner of the `!roll` could choose to pick first or ban first of the match.
 The other choose will be used by loser team.
-5. After each pick, both captains **could** ban **one** of the opposing team members from playing this beatmap in this match, **except in tiebreaker**.
-A player can't be banned until he has finished playing a beatmap on this match.
+5. After each pick, both captains **may** ban **one** of the opposing team members from playing the beatmap in a match, **except during tiebreakers**.
+A player cannot be banned during a match until they have played one beatmap.
    - Any player can only be banned like this **once** per match.
-   - The team pick beatmap first can't ban players at the 2nd round (opposite's first pick round).
+   - The team that picks beatmaps first cannot ban players during the first 2 rounds.
-     - As the former rules, no teams could ban players in 1st round since they haven't finished playing any beatmap.
+     - As a consequence of the earlier rules, no teams are allowed to ban players during the first round since no one has finished playing any beatmaps.
    - Team that is picking beatmaps should ban player first.
    - If less than required player avaliable, banning player might be limited by host considering.
      - This rule should not be abused.
 Host reserves rights to penalize a team if they find that cases.